Symbitic/awesome-babylonjs/README.md

 - [GitHub Skyline – showcase on Babylon website?](https://forum.babylonjs.com/t/github-skyline-showcase-on-babylon-website/31915)
 - [Observablehq.com + BabylonJS StarterKit](https://forum.babylonjs.com/t/observablehq-com-babylonjs-starterkit/24791)
 - [Yuka Game AI + Babylon.js Examples](https://forum.babylonjs.com/t/yuka-game-ai-babylon-js-examples-the-1st-release/27690)

-## Contributing

-Your contributions are always welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md) to get started.

-_If you see something here that is no longer maintained or is not a good fit, feel free to submit a pull request._